marigold-dev/training-nft-1/README.md

 # Introduction

 Business objects managed by a blockchain are called `assets`.
 On Tezos you will find the term `Financial Asset or FA` with different version 1, 2 or 2.1.

 Here below different categorization of assets.

 ![](http://jingculturecommerce.com/wp-content/uploads/2021/03/nft-assets-1024x614.jpg)

 # :wine_glass: Wine marketplace

-We are going to build a Wine marketplace.
+We are going to build a Wine marketplace extending the `@ligo/fa` package from the [Ligo repository](https://packages.ligolang.org/).
+Goal is to showcase how to extend an existing smart contract and build a frontend on top of it.

+The Wine marketplace is adding these features on top a generic NFT contract :

+- mint new wine bottles
+- update wine bottle metadata details
+- buy wine bottles
+- sell wine bottles

 You can play with the [final demo](https://demo.winefactory.marigold.dev/).